infinitedg/flint/README.md

 ## Documentation
 Flint's documentation uses [YUIDoc](http://yui.github.io/yuidoc/). `yuidoc` provides a number of convenient tools, including intuitive Javadoc/Doxygen-style comment blocks, speed, and a great HTML UI. `yuidoc` provides a documentation compiler as well as a documentation server.

-To install `yuidoc` run `sudo npm install -g yuidocjs`.
+If you wish to run the YUIDoc server, install `yuidoc` by running `sudo npm install -g yuidocjs`.

-To compile the latest docs for the project, run `yuidoc .` from within the base directory of flint.
+To compile the latest docs for the project, run `grunt yuidoc` from within the base directory of flint.
 Default settings are located in `yuidoc.json` in the root of the project.
+If you have installed `yuidoc` globally (see above) you may alternatively run `yuidoc` from the base directory of flint as well.
+This provides more granular control, if necessary.

 When developing documentation for any extended period of time, the server feature will fire up the documentation as a local web server.
 Page refreshes will rebuild the documentation, making for a quick and convenient documentation-generation experience.
 To run the documentation web server, run `yuidoc . --server [port]` where `[port]` is an optional port number (defaults to 3000).